Why

 NO FEAR?

-Now facing the dawn of Artificial Intelligence (AI), which stands to automate and individualize artmaking like never before, the future of the arts and arts education has never been so uncertain, nor the fears of artists, arts educators, and arts organizations so real.
+Now facing the dawn of Artificial Intelligence (AI), which stands to automate and individualize artmaking exponentially, the future of the arts and arts education has never been so uncertain, nor the fears of artists, arts educators, and arts organizations so real.

-With New Orleans as our model and muse, NO FEAR believes Experiential Arts can act as an antidote to advancing technologies like AI and serve to revitalize the participatory nature and community-driven purposes of artmaking.
+With New Orleans as our muse, NO FEAR believes Experiential Arts and Learning can act as an antidote to technologies like AI and serve to renew artmaking to its communal and participatory nature.